Jpifer13/qiskit_computing/README.md

 This project is to test qiskit quantum computers and is used to learn how to use said computers as well as learn about quantum mechanics/computers.

+First thing first is to create a free account on IBM Quantum Systems.
+Instructions to do so can be found here: [link]https://qiskit.org/documentation/install.html
+Once you have created an account you can install Qiskit and start creating circuits!

 To run application a virtual environment needs to be made using whatever environment tool you use.
 I prefer Pythons default tool.

 From the command line run: python -m venv venv